 - New faculty hires in Modern German Literature with a research and teaching focus on the Environmental Humanities and in Medieval Studies.

-- Students can pursue their graduate studies in one of the most livable Amercian cities with lots of career opportunities.
+- Students can pursue their graduate studies in one of the most livable American cities with lots of career opportunities.

 Master’s Degree prepares students for advanced studies in Germanics, Comparative Literature, as well as careers in elementary and secondary education, translation and technology-related fields.
 A certificate is available in Second/Foreign Language Teaching.